The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-As a whole, our reanalyses provide overwhelming evidence against the common interpretations of the conductivity data in terms of a continuous MIT with $\sigma(T) \propto T^p$ and $p = 1/2$ or $1/3$ at the transition.
-Simultaneously, questioning the $\sigma(T \rightarrow 0)$ extrapolations, they shed new light on the long-standing exponent puzzle of the MIT: All the different critical exponent values obtained in various experiments may have no physical meaning.
+As a whole, our reanalyses in Sections 3 and 4 provide overwhelming evidence against the usual, localization theory motivated interpretations of the conductivity data in terms of a continuous MIT with $\sigma(T) \propto T^p$ and $p = 1/2$ or $1/3$ at the transition.

-When disregarding measurements at temperatures below the puzzling maxima of $w(T)$, one feature is common to the $w(T)$ obtained from the reconsidered studies on different materials in Sect.\ IV: When approaching the MIT at fixed $T$ from the insulating side, $w$ decreases and $\mbox{d} w / \mbox{d} T$ stays negative down to $w$ values below 0.2, in the cases of Si:As and Si:P even down to $w$ values below 0.1.
-This universal feature conflicts with existing and future theories yielding a continuous MIT at which $\sigma(T) \propto T^p$ with $p > 0.1$.
+Let us leave aside for a moment the experiment-dependent part of the inconsistencies between augmented power law approximations of $\sigma(T)$ on the one hand and numerically derived $w(T)$ curve sets on the other hand, that is the $T$ region below and close to the puzzling maxima of $w(T)$.
+Then one feature is common to most of the $w(T)$ sets which we obtained in examining numerous studies on various disordered solids in Section 4: When approaching the MIT at fixed $T$ from the insulating side, while $\mbox{d} w / \mbox{d} T$ stays negative, $w$ decreases down to $w$ values below 0.2, in the cases of Si:As, Si:P, and Si:B even down to $w$ values below 0.1.
+Because of its apparent universality, this feature cannot be explained in terms of sample-specific inhomogeneities.
+Thus, it conflicts with all existing and future theories which yield continuity of the MIT and $\sigma(T) \propto T^p$ with $p > 0.1$ at the transition itself.

-The following possibilities remain: (a) Even at the lowest $T$ considered, several mechanisms might superimpose each other, or (b) the MIT might be continuous but with the exponent $p$ being very small, $p < 0.1$, or (c) the MIT might be discontinuous so that the minimum metallic conductivity would be finite.
-To us, the discontinuity hypothesis (c) seems to have the best chances to be valid: It is supported by the comparison of the experimental $w(T)$ flow diagrams with the results for the phenomenological models considered in Appendix B. Moreover, it is in accord with Refs.\ \onlinecite{Moe.etal.99} and \onlinecite{Moe.etal.85} devoted to the investigation of amorphous Si$_{1-x}$Ni$_x$ and Si$_{1-x}$Cr$_x$, respectively.
-Nevertheless, at the current stage, this judgement on the character of the MIT is still only speculation.
+The following possibilities remain: (i) Even at the lowest $T$ considered, several mechanisms might superimpose each other, for all disordered solids considered in similar ways. (ii) The MIT might be continuous but with the exponent $p$ being very small, $p < 0.1$. (iii) The MIT might be discontinuous, so that the minimum metallic conductivity would be finite.